Tag Archives: Steve McGarry

 Tom’s four appearances were brief but memorable and the perfect antidote to the safer humour OiNK was created to counter

 This halfway point of the page feels like the end gag for a traditional strip in another comic; “Haha, oh he made it into a football this week, I wonder what he’ll do next time haha?”
 But this is OiNK.
 OiNK was different, it went further.
-In this case, it takes the scenario further to see what would actually happen next, turning the second half of the strip into something else completely, into classic OiNK!
+In this case, it takes the scenario further to see what would actually happen next, turning the second half of the strip into something else completely.
 The whole page is kind of like a metaphor for the difference between traditional comics and this one.

 Unfortunately, this would be the last time we’d ever see Tom.
 His four appearances were brief but memorable and the perfect antidote to the safer humour OiNK was created to counter in the first place.
 John would return in the first OiNK Book, drawing more jokes aimed at other comics he worked on.
 As a child I’d no idea this was the case because OiNK was the only humour comic I collected for a while, but now I can appreciate his contributions even more than I originally did.

-The final page I’d like to highlight is once again Frank Sidebottom’s.
-Chris Sievey was a creative genius, let’s make no bones about it, and since he joined the ranks of OiNK he’s designed a cut-out zoetrope, his own Time magazine cover and even created working programs for young ZX Spectrum computer users!
+The final page I’d like to highlight is Frank Sidebottom’s.
+Chris Sievey was a creative genius, let’s make no bones about it, and since he joined the ranks of OiNK he’s designed a cut-out zoetrope, his own Time magazine cover and even created working programs for young ZX Spectrum computer users.
 The page he’s brought us this time once again shows the insane amount of work he’d put into OiNK.
 We appreciated it every single time.

 No other character had such a variety of content from issue to issue.
-We just never knew what would be next with Frank!
+We just never knew what would be next with Frank.
 He particularly seemed to enjoy giving us an excuse to cut up our precious comics, giving us even more value for (our parents’) money.
 He certainly didn’t let us down with his (deep breath) Frank “Windy” Sidebottom vs Elton John All-Star Cut-Out Snooker Game.
 The rules alone were surely a feat to create.
-At one stage he even suggests throwing them out, they’re that intricate!
+At one stage he even suggests throwing them out, they’re that intricate.

 A simply wonderful page for us to finish on this time.
 The next OiNK comic review will be up from Monday 25th July 2022, the theme of which really puzzled me back in 1987, then made me very happy indeed to be living in Northern Ireland and not another part of the UK as a child.
 You’ll have to come back in a fortnight to find out what that’s all about.